Kritagya-web/Connect4-AI-Reinforcement-Learning-Final-Project-CalStateLA/README.md

 3. **Self-play**: Utilize Minimax guided by the neural network to generate self-play data.
 The agent plays against itself to explore the game tree.
 4. **Training**: Update the neural network weights based on the outcomes and search probabilities obtained during self-play.
 5. **Evaluation**: Evaluate the trained neural network's ability to recognize critical game states, such as immediate wins or blocks as a performance heuristic.

+## This Branch contains the report for the Entire Project.
+## See Branch master to see the implementation of all the things using python.